Ecko95/ecko95.github.io/README.md

       //close current activity
       finish();
   }

-//veryfies email and password are correct
+## veryfies email and password are correct
   firebaseAuth.signInWithEmailAndPassword(email,password)
                   .addOnCompleteListener(this, new OnCompleteListener<AuthResult>() {
                       @Override